 Completing an assistive technology (AT) assessment

 The NDIA needs sufficient evidence to decide which AT supports are reasonable and necessary to include in a participant’s plan.

-Sufficient evidence should be gathered before the planning meeting.
+Sufficient evidence should be gathered before the planning meeting to demonstrate the participant’s need for an AT item, particularly if they haven’t had it before.
 Without this, the actual AT supports may not be included in the participant's plan, but the plan would include funding for the AT assessment.